wwmoraes/site/content/posts/scripts-do-not-scale/index.md

 Don't get me wrong: I love scripting languages.
 I use them for common tasks on both personal and work environments.
-My teammates at some point get used to see _le wild Makefile_ that appears on each repository I ever touch.
+My teammates at some point get used to see _a wild `Makefile`_ that appears on each repository I ever touch.
 Another good example is how I use [chezmoi][chezmoi] to deploy [preference files][dotfiles] and run dozens scripts for the "last mile" setup on my machines.